Eight Constitution Medicine Applies Only to Humans — Here Is Why

 None of the above prevents us from noticing that some animals’ natural dietary and behavioral patterns resemble certain ECM constitutional tendencies — and this analogy is worth exploring briefly as an educational exercise, while being clear that it is an analogy rather than a diagnosis.

 The lion, which thrives exclusively on meat and maintains exceptional physical power through pure carnivory, resembles Hepatonia (목양체질) in its dietary orientation — a constitution for which animal protein is the primary beneficial food.
-The cow, which subsists primarily on leaf matter and for which seafood functions as a remarkable restorative, mirrors Pulmotonia (금양체질) in its dietary preferences.
-The sloth, eating minimally and moving minimally while maintaining remarkable longevity, calls to mind Vesicotonia (수음체질), a constitution for which small, carefully chosen meals are more important than abundant nutrition.
+The cow, which subsists on leaf matter and grasses and runs into trouble on diets that depart from this pattern, mirrors Pulmotonia (금양체질) in the broad direction of its dietary suitability — plant matter as the energetic mainstay rather than animal protein.

 These comparisons are illuminating for understanding the logic of ECM constitutional dietary principles.
 But they are not constitutional diagnoses.
 The animals in these examples are following instinct within a fixed ecological niche.
 They are not navigating a choice-rich food environment, nor are they subject to the psychosomatic feedback loops that make constitutional typology clinically actionable in humans.